 Once the events have been loaded into the debugger, either through live recording or by loading from a trace log file, the next step is to discover these events.
 To do this, you replay the events by clicking the Clock icon.
 This displays an event player.
 You can step through the events by clicking the Step Forward icon.
 Alternatively, you can set a breakpoint at any of the operators by clicking the Radio button on the left side of an operator, and then click Step to Next Breakpoint in the event player.

-In the following illustration, a breakpoint has been set in the aggregation operator in the Apply branch, and the event flow has been activated.
-The line with the green highlight in the aggregation operator shows the event flow progression until this point.
+In the following illustration, a breakpoint has been set in the multicast operator, and the event flow has been activated.
+The line with the green highlight in the multicast operator shows the event flow progression until this point.

 Illustration 4 - Setting a breakpoint in the Aggregation operator.